BishwasGit/QRIdentity/README.md

 Clone the repository:

 git clone [https://github.com/your-username/QRIdentity.git](https://github.com/BishwasGit/QRIdentity)

-Install the dependencies:
+# Install the dependencies:

 cd QRIdentity
 npm install

 Start the development server:
 npm start

+Connect to mongo db
+node server.js

 # Usage
 Visit the QRIdentity website.(localhost:3000)

 Create an account or log in if you already have one.
 Generate a QR code with your identification details.
 Share the QR code whenever needed for verification.